-Tesla workers ask for employee safety plan, clarity on pay
+CORRECTED-Tesla workers ask for employee safety plan, clarity on pay

 July 31 (Reuters) - A group of Tesla Inc workers on Monday asked the electric car maker's board to provide a plan to address employee safety and information on pay and promotion.

-The worker group, part of the United Automobile Workers union, said Tesla had a safety record worse than that of "sawmills and slaughter houses".
+The worker group, which hopes to become part of the United Automobile Workers union, said Tesla had a safety record worse than that of "sawmills and slaughter houses".

 "We're tired of suffering preventable injury after preventable injury," Michael Catura, a Tesla production associate, said in a statement. (bit.ly/2wex8bF)